lowagstaff/encrypt_tutorial/readme.md

 Steps to build and/or run the software:

-1. Make sure to type into the terminal Cargo build to build it
+1. Make a new cargo file on your computer and copy and paste my main.rs program over to your main.rs file
-2. Then type cargo run to get it initialized (im not sure if its necessary but its smart to make sure)
+2. Make sure to type into the terminal Cargo build to build it
-3.
+3. Then type cargo run to get it initialized (im not sure if its necessary but its smart to make sure)

 Instructions for using the software: